The ICSEI Board

 Danette Parsley is chief executive officer at Marzano Research.
 Danette brings over two decades of experience leading people and projects to support school systems in pursuing evidence-based change to the company.
 Under her leadership, staff combine deep content, scientific inquiry, and system improvement expertise with a wealth of practical experience to support partners in improving education systems, practices, and outcomes for all learners.
 She is passionate about creating conditions for individuals, teams, and organizations to develop and thrive.

-An expert in school system improvement, professional learning networks, rural education, research-practice partnerships, and out-of-school-time programs and practices, Danette has led dozens of large-scale projects supporting the efforts of schools, districts, and state education agencies in improving student outcomes.
+Dannette is an expert in school system improvement, professional learning networks, rural education, research-practice partnerships, and out-of-school-time programs and practices.
+She has led dozens of large-scale projects supporting the efforts of schools, districts, and state education agencies in improving student outcomes.
 She has presented and published widely on these educational improvement topics.
+Danette received a doctorate in organizational change from Pepperdine University and a master’s degree in educational psychology, research and evaluation methodology, from the University of Colorado at Denver.

 Board Member – Dorothy Andrews

-Dr Dorothy Andrews, B.A; Dip Ed; M.EdSt; PhD, FACE, FACEQ, FACEL, is an Associate Professor, and Director of the Leadership Research International at the University of Southern Queensland.
-Dorothy teaches and researches in the areas of leadership and processes of whole-school improvement.
-She has been engaged in three longitudinal studies tracing the impact of whole school improvement processes (IDEAS).
+Dorothy has been engaged in three longitudinal studies tracing the impact of whole school improvement processes (IDEAS).
 The LRI team was awarded the Australian Council for Educational Leaders Gold Medal in 2003 for excellence in research.
 Dorothy’s current research is focused on Leadership (including Teacher Leadership), capacity building and organisational change.

 Board Member – Paul Campbell